 The struggle is between wearing boots, heels or going barefoot.
 Texan,writer, photographer, pie baker, Jesus lover.
 Turquoise is my soul color.

-Chronicling life on the horizon: a journey through life, turning 40 (something), single parenthood, cooking, baking, laughter, faith, friendship, and photography.
+Chronicling life on the horizon: a journey through life, turning 40 (something), parenting/empty nesting, love, cooking, baking, laughter, faith, friendship, and photography.
 Redefining myself one day at a time, and helping others to do so as well through unconditional love and acceptance.
 I own Lost on the Horizon Photography and am the proud owner of Flying SR Custom Works.
 I am also humbled to work with Warrior Cry Music Project, helping active military and veterans with the wounds of war through the use of music.
 I am Texas bred and born and very proud to be the family geo-caching, techo-geek, shoe loving, Plexus drinking, jill of all trades.